nnamdi-security/cybersecurity-portfolio/labs/cybersecurity-lab-note.md

 - Install VMware Workstation Pro on the host system.

 2. **VM Deployment**: Downloaded the pre-configured Kali VMware Image (.7z).
-- Extracted the archive to a folder on your system.
+- Extract the archive to a folder on your system.
-- Used the "Open a Virtual Machine" feature in VMware to import the .vmx file.
+- Use the "Open a Virtual Machine" feature in VMware to import the .vmx file.

 ### Critical Troubleshooting: The "Invisible Cursor" Bug
 **Issue**: Upon launching Kali, the cursor became "stuck" in a transparent state.
 It was visible when "ungrabbed" (Ctrl+Alt) but disappeared immediately upon clicking into the VM.

 **Attempted Fixes (Failed):**
 - Disabling **Accelerate 3D Graphics**.
 - Forcing software cursors via ```etc/environment (KWIN_FORCE_SW_CURSOR=1)```.
 - Reinstalling ```open-vm-tools-desktop``` (Failed due to missing ```xserver-xorg-video-vmware``` package candidates).